yorambenshaul/optimouse/README.md

 # optimouse

-This erpository contains source files for running optimouse, a program for analusis of mouse position data
+This repository contains source files for running optimouse, a program for analusis of mouse position data

 A few notes on running optimouse:
 - Make sure that both the "optimouse" and the "optimouse_user_definitions" directories are in the MATLAB path.